HeirOfNorton/portfolio/evidence/libr210/self-assessment.md

 The most frustrating experience, for me, came from the disagreements and outright personality conflicts that our group experienced while creating it.
-In particular, one of the other members of the group often dominated the direction that was chosen, and often dismissed our completely ignored suggestions to do something else.
+In particular, one of the other members of the group often dominated the direction that was chosen, and often dismissed or completely ignored suggestions to do something else.
 This became especially frustrating when the suggestions ignored were specifically the suggestions recommended by you to help improve and focus our designs.